patreshubham94/CalculatorExercise/Divide.md

   When the result of division is recurring.
   That is after decimal huge number occurs.

-  Then round off upto 2 decimal digits.
+  Then round off after 2 decimal digits.

 ## Scenario: Multiple times "/" is pressed